 Blue Fawn isn't really a single color.
 Reffered to as lilac, blue fawn, and calico: Blue fawn is both chocolate and blue in one bird.

 The amount of chocolate visible can vary greatly from one bird to the next, but if you have a bird with both blue and red showing individually, you have blue fawn.

 Lilac is usually used to describe blue fawn ducks who have more even coloration.
 I don't have any lilac, but the photos I've seen always look to me like a negative of the lavender.
 They look reddish with dusty blue tones.
 Unfortunately, one of the genes that I use inhibits the nice even lilac, so...
 I just don't have any.

-On the left is a picture with two ducklings.
+Above is a picture with two ducklings.
 The duckling on the left is a normal pied baby.
 The duckling to the right is a wild type.